-Joey Soehardjojo is a multilingual doctoral researcher focused on multinational human resources (HR) and international business (IB).
+Joey Soehardjojo is a multinational, multilingual doctoral researcher focused on international human resources (HR) and industrial relations (IR).
 He holds an MSc from the University of Oxford as well as an MSc from the London School of Economics and a B.Comm from McMaster University, Canada.

 At the Warwick Business School, Joey has developed his knowledge and research skills under the mentorship and supervision of Professors Nigel Driffield, Guglielmo Meardi, and Geoffrey Wood.
 Currently, he is examining the effects of cross-border management practices of multinational corporations (MNCs)—specifically, the impact of foreign direct investment (FDI) and the mechanism of inward MNCs’ HR management practices and IR policies on the emerging market economy setting.